syndesisio/syndesis/designs/technical_extensions/tech_ext.md

 1. The bottom part of the page would appear if user’s file uploaded successfully.
 Fields would autopopulate with information extracted from the uploaded file.
 User would be able to see the tech extension ID.

-2. User can edit both Name and Description fields.

-3. User can review steps included in the tech extension file.
+2. User can review Name, Description and steps included in the tech extension file.

-4. Select “Import” to confim importing the tech extension.
+3. Select “Import” to confirm importing the tech extension.

 ## Update Existing Technical Extension